Folic acid in pregnancy

 Why is folic acid important?

-The neural tube is where the brain and spinal cord develop, it starts as an open tube in the first four weeks of pregnancy when most women don’t even know they are pregnant.
+The neural tube is where the brain and spinal cord develop.
+It starts as an open tube in the first 4 weeks of pregnancy when most women don’t even know they are pregnant.
 Without enough folic acid the neural tube cannot close properly.
-The open tube can leave the baby’s brain and spinal cord exposed to the open air at birth and this can only be closed with surgery.(5)
+The open tube can leave the baby’s brain and spinal cord exposed at birth and this can only be closed with surgery.(3)

 Where is folic acid found?

-Folic acid can also be found in food supplements; many products contain 200μg of folic acid which is the recommended intake for most of the population.
-Products formulated for women of childbearing age often contain 400μg of folic acid.
+Folic acid can also be found in food supplements.
+200μg is the usual amount recommended for most of the population.
+Other products formulated for women of childbearing age often contain 400μg.

-Food supplements containing folic acid are widely available from pharmacies, supermarkets and health food shops.
+These supplements are widely available from pharmacies, supermarkets and health food shops.

 Recommended intake

-Women planning a pregnancy should take an additional daily food supplement containing 400μg of folic acid, over and above the 200μg recommended daily intake from the diet, for at least three months before pregnancy and for the first 12 weeks of pregnancy.
+Women planning a pregnancy should take an additional daily food supplement containing 400μg of folic acid.
+This is on top of the 200μg recommended daily intake from the diet.
+This supplement should be taken for at least three months before pregnancy and for the first 12 weeks of pregnancy.
 Supplements are recommended because it can be difficult to get this much extra folate from diet alone.

 People who take the drug methotrexate also take a regular dose of folic acid.
 If this is you, speak to your GP or specialist about when to stop your methotrexate if you are planning a pregnancy.